Posts

 For example,

-Liberica Lite with other operating systems
+Liberica JDK with other operating systems

 First, choose a JDK or JRE repository.
 The available tags point at the Java version (right after the OS name) and supported architecture.